devcontainers/spec/docs/specs/supporting-tools.md

 ### Cachix devenv

-Cachix's [devenv](https://devenv.sh/) supports automatically generating a `.devcontainer.json` file so you can use it with any Dev Container spec supporting tool.
+Cachix's [devenv](https://devenv.sh/) supports automatically generating a `.devcontainer.json` file so you can use it with any Dev Container Spec supporting tool.
 See [devenv documentation](https://devenv.sh/integrations/codespaces-devcontainer/) for detais.

 ### Jetpack.io Devbox

-[Jetpack.io's VS Code extension](https://marketplace.visualstudio.com/items?itemName=jetpack-io.devbox) supports a **Generate Dev Container files** command so you can use Jetpack.io from Dev Container spec supporting tools.
+[Jetpack.io's VS Code extension](https://marketplace.visualstudio.com/items?itemName=jetpack-io.devbox) supports a **Generate Dev Container files** command so you can use Jetpack.io from Dev Container Spec supporting tools.

 ### Visual Studio Code Dev Containers